This month has been all about getting used to my permanent site.

 I took two trips into Kisumu.
 The first wasn’t so successful, but the second trip was very productive.
 I acquired most of the necessary things to get my house started and basic food stuffs so I can finally start cooking.
 Samir introduced me to a family friend, who has invited me to stay with her whenever I come into town.
 A very good resource and really nice couple with the cutest dogs.

 I moved into my house mid-September, got a temporary bed set up so I can at least sleep there while furniture is made.
 Still living out of a suitcase.
 Bah.
 Which is just a clusterfudge of always misplacing something and feeling unorganized.
 I at least have a cozy bed to snuggle on.
 Found my internet modem, and happy to have that little luxury.
 When you don’t have many home luxuries, it is a blessing to have what you have, In my case I have my internet, electricity, and a propane three burner stove.
 Some things are just nice to have, not that it isn’t doable to live without.
-I love cooking, hence I need the stove over just a jiko, which I am planning to acquire anyway as a backup and to have an oven to continue my love of baking.
+I love cooking, hence I need the stove over just a jiko, which I am planning to acquire anyway as a backup.
 Electricity gives me light and the ability to power my electronics safely in the security of my home, and I invested in a great plug-in diffuser that repels mosquitos.
 The internet only because it gives me access to email and I can keep up with current events and update people on how I am doing.

 The little things.
 Two years living in a foreign place it is the little things that help me from getting too homesick.
 I can admit to being a little homesick, but as I continue to set up my little house and get to know my new town, I feel more and more comfortable.
 Establishing a routine is also a key component.
 Helps create familiarity.
 My time here is all about slowing down, letting go, finding peace and meaning, and re-establishing focus and direction in my life and it all starts with finding myself and catching my breath.